OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P21：L21-Geometric Series  _ Convergence, Derivation, and Example - ShowMeAI - BV1tq4y1U7Cv.md

-# 【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P21：L21-Geometric Series  _ Convergence, Derivation, and Example - ShowMeAI - BV1tq4y1U7Cv
+# P21：L21-Geometric Series  _ Convergence, Derivation, and Example - ShowMeAI - BV1tq4y1U7Cv

 AGmetric series in general is a summation。 So a series of some constant a。